On February 3, 2010, the Tax Court released its decision in Estate of Shurtz v. Commissioner.

 - The decedent’s transfer was not a bona fide sale for full and adequate consideration; and

-- the decedent retained the possession or enjoyment of, or the right to the income from the property, or the right, either alone or in conjunction with any person, to designate the persons who shall possess or enjoy the property or income therefrom.
+- The decedent retained the possession or enjoyment of, or the right to the income from, the property, or the right to designate the persons who shall possess or enjoy the property or income therefrom.

-The Court, citing Estate of Bongard and Estate of Bigelow, pointed out that, “the bona fide sale for adequate and full consideration exception is met where the record establishes the existence of a legitimate and significant nontax reason for creating the family limited partnership, and the transferors received partnership interests proportionate to the value of the property transferred.
-The objective evidence must indicate that the nontax reason was a significant factor that motivated the partnership’s creation.”
+The Court, citing Estate of Bongard and Estate of Bigelow, noted that the bona fide sale exception is met where the record establishes the existence of a legitimate and significant nontax reason for creating the family limited partnership, and the transferors received partnership interests proportionate to the value of the property transferred.
+The objective evidence must indicate that the nontax reason was a significant factor motivating the partnership’s creation.

-As the facts provided, there were several non-tax reasons for establishing the Doulos partnership, including protection of assets and providing centralization of management.
-Additionally, these were not deathbed transfers, and the Decedent maintained sufficient assets outside of the partnership to live her life.
-Additionally, in order to satisfy the “full and adequate consideration” prong, she had to receive a proportionate partnership interest in exchange for her contribution.
-This she did.
-Both she and her husband each received partnership interests that were valued in proportion to what they separately contributed to the partnership.
+The facts here supplied several non-tax reasons for establishing the Doulos Partnership, including asset protection and centralized management.
+These were not deathbed transfers, and the Decedent maintained sufficient assets outside the partnership to support herself.
+She also received a proportionate partnership interest in exchange for her contribution — as did her husband, each receiving interests valued in proportion to what they separately contributed.

-Because the transfer of the assets to the partnership were a bona fide sale for fair and adequate consideration, they were not includable in her gross estate under section 2036.
+Because the transfers to the partnership were a bona fide sale for fair and adequate consideration, they were not includable in her gross estate under section 2036.

 The IRS is still actively pursuing family limited partnerships, discounts or not.
-Family limited partnerships that are shams will not stand up in court.
-However, as long as taxpayers have legitimate non-tax business purposes for establishing the partnership, and they make sure that they keep adequate records in both the formation and operation of the entity, then section 2036 should not apply to the transfers.
+Partnerships that are shams will not survive scrutiny.
+But as long as taxpayers have legitimate non-tax business purposes for establishing the partnership and maintain adequate records in both formation and operation, section 2036 should not apply to the transfers.